rachelehlers11/rachelehlers11.github.io/content/BlogPosts/embedtry.md

 The following plot consists of each school's head coach salary plotted against their staff's salaries totaled.

-For each year from 2014-2017, about 50% of Power Five head coaches made received a salary greater than their 9 assistants' salaries totaled.
+For each year from 2014-2017, about 50% of Power Five head coaches made a salary greater than their 9 assistants' salaries totaled.
 This was only true for about 5% of schools outside of Power Five conferences each year.

 <iframe width="800" height="600" frameborder="0" scrolling="no" src="https://plot.ly/~rachehlers/0.embed"></iframe>